Fortnite guide – tips and tricks for Season 7, how to play, how to improve, how to win

 Health and Shields

-Health and Shields essentially do the same thing – determine the amount of damage you can take before you die – but they interact with other Fortnite systems in differing ways that it is important to keep in mind.
+Health and Shields essentially do the same thing – determine the amount of damage you can take before you die – but they interact with other Fortnite systems in different ways.
 For example, all weapon damage will deplete Shields first, and then Health; but the Storm, fall damage, and certain other causes of damage will only affect Health, even if you have Shields active.
 And if your Health is brought down to zero, it doesn’t matter how full your Shield bar is: you’ll die.

 Fortunately there are a variety of useful consumable items that you can find in chests, on the ground, and in special loot caches such as Llamas or Supply Drops, which allow you to replenish your Health bar or Shield bar (or both at once).
 So it’s always a good idea to try to have at least one slot on your hotbar dedicated to carrying a healing item of some sort.
 As for what each of them do, and which it is better to take under different circumstances, take a look at our Fortnite health and shields guide for the latest info and accepted tactics.